olivernadj/kubernetes-exercise/README.md

 # remove all pods, deployments and services
 kubectl delete --all pods && kubectl delete --all deployments && kubectl delete --all services

+# export current kube config in case you interact with multiple configs.
+export KUBECONFIG=./kubeconfig.yaml

 ```